-The Education and Media Unit (AUM) is responsible for the organisation of the Clinical Skills Training CST in the third study year.
+The The Department for Education and Media (AUM) is responsible for the organisation of the Clinical Skills Training CST in the third study year.

 Clinical Skills Training (CST) is designed for students to acquire and consolidate general and specialist medical skills at the patient’s bedside.
 For instance, through CST, general history taking and examination techniques are imparted and practised.
 This occurs first also among the students themselves, and later with the patients in the participating departments and hospitals.
 The aims of the respective CSTs are laid down in the specific scripts and guidelines.
 Generally speaking, the book “Duale Reihe: Anamnese und klinische Untersuchung” [Dual series: History taking and clinical examination] by Fueßl and Middeke in its most recent edition is used as the standard for carrying out history taking and examination techniques.
 Deviating local Bernese standards are described in the scripts.
 All documents are provided on studmed and are revised and updated on yearly basis.